GSoC 2022 - ConscryptMode

 AndroidX Test

-Robolectric provided Robolectric.setupActivity()
+Robolectric provides Robolectric.setupActivity()

-a launched activity in the resumed state and ready and visible for the user to interact with.
+coarse-grained use case where you require a launched activity in the resumed state and visible for

-Robolectric also provided Robolectric.buildActivity()
+Robolectric also provides Robolectric.buildActivity()

-which returned an ActivityController
+an ActivityController

-the developer to step through the Activity lifecycle.
-This has proved problematic as it requires developers
+lifecycle.
+This has proved problematic as it requires

-has undefined behavior and can cause compatibility issues when running on different Android test runtimes
+in an invalid state has undefined behavior and can cause compatibility issues when

-or when upgrading to newer versions of Robolectric.
+running on different Android test runtimes or when upgrading to newer versions of Robolectric.

 ActivityScenario

-replacement for both of these usecases, but places tigher restrictions around lifecycle transitions, namely that
+places tighter restrictions around lifecycle transitions, namely that invalid or incomplete

-invalid or incomplete transitions are not possible.
-If you’d like a Rule
+transitions are not possible.
+If you'd like a Rule

 -based equivalent please use